reetou/fancy_discord_front/docs/getstarted.md

 ## About

-**Fancy-Discord** allows you to deploy without worrying about paying a relatively high price for vps hosting and configuring it. **Create App and press Deploy** - it should be exactly like that.
+Discord bot hosting **Fancy-Discord** allows you to deploy without worrying about paying a relatively high price for vps hosting and configuring it. **Create App and press Deploy** - it should be exactly like that.

+You can use it as **Free Heroku alternative** - because it works right out of the box for Heroku-compatible projects.

 Service is currently free while it's in an alpha stage.
 Our resources VERY limited hence deployments *older than 24 hours* are automatically destroyed to clean up space for actively maintained bots and prevent abuse.
 You can deploy it again if it has been destroyed.